top of page

 Lab alumni

 Lab manager extraordinaire for two years.
-Now a masters student in the iCare program at UMBC
+Ally is now a PhD student at UMBC

 bottom of page